Curious About Green Banking?

 Positive Impact In Local Communities

-In addition to climate-friendly commitments, socially responsible banks also focus on charitable work.
+In addition to climate-friendly commitments, green banking also involves charitable work.
 They provide financial support to community development programs as well as environmental conservation projects around the planet.
 It’s the mission of most socially responsible banks to strengthen relationships in the communities they serve to foster economic growth.

 At Aspiration, we believe that we have a responsibility to make the world a better place.
-Through a Dimes Worth of Difference program, we donate 10 percent of every dollar earned to micro-loans that help struggling Americans start businesses that will help them build better lives for themselves and their families.
+Through a Dimes Worth of Difference program, we take 10 percent of every dollar our customers choose to pay in monthly fees and donate those sums to charitable causes.

 Are Big Banks Considered Green Banks?

 Major banks cannot be considered green banks because of their poor environmental record.
-Many of them continue to provide billions of dollars in funding to coal, oil, and gas companies, despite making pledges to cut their investments in fossil fuels per the goals of the Paris Climate Agreement.
+Many commercial banks continue to provide billions of dollars in funding to coal, oil, and gas companies, despite making pledges to cut their investments in fossil fuels per the goals of the Paris Climate Agreement.

 Unfortunately, public commitments alone are not enough to stem the rise in global average temperature levels.